-The overall risk register is comprehensive and deals with a wider range of matters.
-The Trust Board has also acknowledged and actioned the impact of the Covid 19 pandemic on all schools and the Trust expansion.
+The overall risk register is comprehensive and deals with a wider range of matters it is regularly updated and discussed at every Human Resources and Finance Committee meeting.

 Fundraising

 Bishop Rawle C. E. Primary School, St. Werburgh's C. E. Primary School, Dilhorne Endowed C. E, Primary School and Great Wood Primary School all boast letting arrangements that generate regular income.
 Where possible, costs are standardised across the Trust.
 Where there is variation in charges, this is due to covering overheads such as staff or cleaning.
 The majority of our lettings benefit either our pupils directly or the school's local community.